What is ElderShield?

 Until 2019, all Singapore Citizens and Permanent Residents with MediSave Accounts were automatically enrolled in ElderShield at the age of 40, unless they opted out of the scheme.
 Coverage was provided by one of the three private insurers appointed by the Ministry of Health: Aviva, Great Eastern or Income.

 From 2020, there will be no new auto-enrolments at age 40 into ElderShield.
 Singapore Citizens and Permanent Residents who turn age 40 in 2020 will be enrolled into CareShield Life on 1st Oct 2020 or when you turn 30, whichever is later.
 The Government will also be taking over the administration of ElderShield from the insurers on 1 November 2021.

 If you are born on 30 September 1932 or before, or had pre-existing disability as of 30 September 2002, you would not have been able to join ElderShield in 2002.
 Instead, you may be eligible for assistance under the Interim Disability Assistance Programme for the Elderly (IDAPE) if you become severely disabled.

 How do you check if you are covered under ElderShield?

-To find out which ElderShield plan you are covered under, please contact your ElderShield insurer*.
-If you are unsure who your ElderShield insurer is, you may check via CPF Board's website.
+To find out if you are covered under ElderShield, you may check via CPF Board’s website.
 The steps are as follows: